Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Attack:** None

-**Duration:** Instant
+**Duration:** Until the start of your next turn

 </div>

-When you trigger this aura, remove two stacks of each affliction from each ally within range.
+FLUFF.
+When you use this aura, create the _aura of purity_ tile effect in a 2 tile radius around you.
+Whenever an ally in this tile effect would gain stacks of an ailment, reduce the number of stacks of each ailment gained by 1.
+Whenever an ally in this tile effect would gain stacks of an affliction, reduce the number of stacks of each affliction gained by 2.

 ## Aura of Radiance